-I needed to get outdoors and put my mind to something else.
-Royal Kunia has never let me down (my game however, usually does).
-It is also a favorite among visiting duffers looking for an affordable Hawaii golf experience.
+Royal Kunia has never let me down (my game, however, usually does).
+It is also a favorite among visitors seeking an affordable Hawaii golf experience.
 I’ve played there with friends and family from abroad many times.

 The course, however, is worthy of any country club cliché.
 Royal Kunia is perched in the Central Oahu Hills above Kipapa Gulch.
-It offers stunning views of both the Ko’olau and Wai’anae mountain ranges, a unique perspective of Downtown Honolulu, and the unmistakable silhouette of Diamond Head in the distance (about 23 miles on the road).
+It offers stunning views of both the Ko’olau and Wai’anae mountain ranges, a unique perspective of Downtown Honolulu, and the unmistakable silhouette of Diamond Head in the distance.

 Both the front and back nine start and finish with challenging par-5 holes.
 It’s usually windy.
 The 1st Hole is uphill, with red sand bunkers waiting at the end of every shot.
 Royal Kunia is another Hawaii golf course where it’s possible to lose a ball in the water, woods, or weeds on practically any shot that isn’t a putt (if your game is as woeful as mine, anyway).
 But the fairways are generous, and the greens are huge.

 The non-resident green fees at Royal Kunia Country Club make it a viable budget option for Oahu visitors.
-The weekday/weekend rates are the same.
-Getting an early start will cost you $150, but the afternoon rate is just $100 and the Twilight rate dips to $80.
-You’ll need to contact the course about club rentals.
+The weekday/weekend rates are the same, and there’s a special afternoon walking rate that’s great for anyone who’s really on a budget.
 It’s a busy track up there, and Royal Kunia does a lot of visitor business.
 My group waited for the group ahead for much of the way during our recent round.